effectfully/inference-in-agda/UnificationInAgda.lagda.md

   _ = refl
 ```

-Note also that Agda does not look under pattern matching lambdas, so for example these two functions
+But Agda does not look under pattern matching lambdas, so for example these two functions

       λ{ zero -> zero; (suc n) -> 1 + n }
       λ{ zero -> zero; (suc n) -> suc n }